qrkourier/qrkourier.github.io/content/pages/projects.md

-Title: Projects
+title: Projects
-Icon: fas fa-wrench
+icon: fas fa-wrench

+I am interested in collaborating with musicians and film makers on set and in the studio as a drummer, recordist, sound designer, or photographer.
+I'm not looking for employment or contract opportunities at the moment.

-## GitHub
+## Open Source Software

-I've pinned a few repositories to my [GitHub profile](https://github.com/qrkourier).
+I've pinned a few repositories that I worked on [in GitHub](https://github.com/qrkourier).

-## OpenZiti
+### OpenZiti

-[OpenZiti](https://openziti.io/) enables connectivity-as-code with edge networking SDKs and tunnelers, adaptive mesh fabric, and a programmable control plane with attribute-based access control policies.

-These days, I'm focused on the developer experience and the operational platform and tool chain, esp.
-Kubernetes and Terraform.
+[OpenZiti](https://openziti.io/) enables connectivity-as-code with edge networking SDKs and tunnelers, adaptive mesh fabric, and a programmable control plane.
+I'm working on the developer and operator experiences, e.g., Kubernetes, packaging, docs and samples.

-You can connect with [the OpenZiti community forum](https://openziti.discourse.group/) and [on GitHub](https://github.com/openziti/ziti).

-## Music
+## Art

+I'm looking for opportunities to collaborate with musicians and film makers on set and in the studio as a drummer, recordist, or sound designer.

+### Audio

-I am fascinated by FM synthesis and digital signal processing and I occasionally get busy in [Bitwig](https://www.bitwig.com/) to produce original acoustic and electronic music.
-Here's one with Ethereal vocals by Alexandra.
+I am fascinated by noise, synthesizers, and digital signal processing.
+I record audio for films.
+I use [Bitwig](https://www.bitwig.com/) to produce original music.
+Here's one with vocals by Alexandra.

 <center>
 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/562265640&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>